changesets/action/docs/set-up-npm-auth.md

 It is recommended by npm to use [Trusted Publishing](https://docs.npmjs.com/trusted-publishers), or [Staged Publishing](https://docs.npmjs.com/staged-publishing), or both, to securely publish packages from CI.

-Token-based publishing (with [Granular Access Tokens](https://docs.npmjs.com/about-access-tokens#about-granular-access-tokens)) is no longer recommended, with many restrictions that make it difficult to use in CI workflows.
-For example:

-- They expire after a maximum of 90 days, which requires periodic manual token rotation.
-- 2FA-bypass tokens are [being deprecated](https://github.blog/changelog/2026-07-08-npm-install-time-security-and-gat-bypass2fa-deprecation/#2fa-bypass-tokens-will-no-longer-publish-directly) and will soon be not allowed to publish packages with 2FA enabled.

-However, if you're using a different npm-compatible registry that does not support Trusted Publishing or Staged Publishing, you may still opt for token-based publishing.
-Check out the [next section](#token-based-publishing) for more information.

 Note that Staged Publishing does not work with Changesets at the moment, so it's recommended to use Trusted Publishing instead for now.
 Check out [its docs](https://docs.npmjs.com/trusted-publishers) for more information to set it up.

 Also, in contrary to npm's [workflow recommendation](https://docs.npmjs.com/trusted-publishers#step-2-configure-your-cicd-workflow), make sure the `id-token: write` is only set on the job that needs to publish.
 As such, consider splitting the build, test, publish flows etc into separate jobs.
 Here's an example setup with Changesets: